-Fishing Scituate, MA
+Fishing Scituate, Massachusetts

 Large bluefish also feed around the nearshore structure, and can be taken on the same lures and techniques used to target stripers.
 Trolling deep-diving plugs and tube lures fished on wire line is always a good way to score with the choppers if you don’t find them feeding on top.

 Late July and August often see the arrival of bluefin tuna on nearby Stellwagen Bank.
-These fish can range from “footballs” of 30 pounds to giants weighing more than 800 pounds.
+These fish can range from “footballs” of 30 pounds to giants weighing more than a grand.
 Naturally, it helps to get the scoop on the tuna bite before making a trip.
 Blue sharks, makos and threshers can also be taken on Stellwagen by setting up a chum slick and fishing large bluefish and mackerel fillets.

 - Polar Bear Charters, Capt.
 Stan Glaskin (781) 963-8860